 From the matters communicated with those charged with governance, I determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
 I describe these matters in my auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, I determine that a matter should not be communicated in my report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

 Table 1: Material adjustments to the Financial Statements: Requested by audit

 I identified the following misstatements during my audit and management have adjusted the Financial Statements to correct these errors.
-The table does not repeat the restatements of prior year figures already presented in Note 9.4 to the Financial Statements.

 Pertaining to current year 2017/18